stargazing-dino/async_button_builder/README.md

 AsyncButtonBuilder(
   child: Padding(
     // Value keys are important as otherwise our custom transitions
     // will have no way to differentiate between children.
-This is not
-    // specific to this library but Flutter's `AnimatedSwitcher`.
     key: ValueKey('foo'),
     padding: const EdgeInsets.symmetric(
       horizontal: 16.0,